joone-org/SentioNova/README.md

-✨ **Learning to Redefine Tomorrow**

-Our curriculum is a free, open-source solution designed to blend [core academics](https://github.com/joone-org/SentioNova/wiki/California-Graduation-Requirements) with [career and technical education paths](https://github.com/joone-org/SentioNova/wiki/Career-Technical-Education-(CTE)-Pathways) to guide students on their journey towards specific career choices.
-Developed with [community contributions](https://github.com/joone-org/SentioNova/wiki), our content is continuously updated by a global community focused on inclusivity and equity.
-We're reshaping the future of education, making it more relevant, engaging, and accessible for all.

----

 [Joone 501(c)(3)](https://joone.org) © [CC BY-NC-ND](https://github.com/joone-org/SentioNova/blob/main/LICENSE.md)<br>
 We are a non-profit organization devoted to providing educational assistive technologies and curricula to disadvantaged youth worldwide.